Arsenal job a 'dream come true' for Emery

-Unai Emery says the challenge of restoring Arsenal's status as a major force in English and European football is a dream come true.

-Emery was confirmed as head coach at Emirates Stadium on Wednesday to start a new era following Arsene Wenger's 22 years in charge.
+Emery was confirmed as head coach at Emirates Stadium on Wednesday to start a new era after Arsene Wenger's 22 years in charge.

 The Gunners limped to sixth place in the Premier League last season to miss out on Champions League football for the second consecutive year but former Sevilla boss Emery, who arrives having won the domestic treble in France with Paris Saint-Germain, is relishing the task at hand.

-"It's a big challenge but in my career, every year I grow up with new challenges," he told a news conference.
+"It's a big challenge but in my career, every year I grow up with new challenges," he said.

 "For me, the challenge is a dream come true.